Five people holding up their hands wearing silver and gold fidget rings and bracelets

 If you're totally lost and don't know where to begin, we are here to help you choose the right metal type for you!
 At the end of the day, however, it's important to think about what you like and what you think looks good on you.

 There are many different metal types you can choose from when it comes to picking jewelry.
 There are the two most traditional—gold and silver.
 Some lesser known, like rose gold and platinum.
 And there are very unique types, like black and rainbow.
+To learn more about the different types of metal used in jewelry and what CONQUERing uses, check out this post

 At CONQUERing, we have five different metal types to choose from: Gold, Silver, Rose Gold, Black, and Rainbow.
 Not all products are available in all five metal types—the most common types you'll find for our products are gold and silver.